DakshArora07/CaptureTheFlag-CMPT371/README.md

 ## Game Mechanics

 - **Flags**: Represented by flag icons on the map
-- **Capturing**: Stand on a flag and hold 'C' for 3-4 seconds to capture it
+- **Capturing**: Stand on a flag and hold 'C' between 3 to 4 seconds to capture it
 - **Team Bases**: Each team has spawn points where players respawn after unsuccessful capture attempts
 - **Collision**: Players cannot move through walls or other players (except on flag positions)
 - **Flag Status**: Captured flags change color to indicate which team captured them